Modelling of a cyclist's power for time trials on a velodrome: Introduction

 \section{Introduction}

 In this article, we formulate a mathematical model to examine the power expended by a cyclist on a velodrome.
+The model includes several simplifying assumptions that permit the derivation of closed-form expressions which lend themselves to inverse problems, while nevertheless capturing the mechanical behaviour in an empirically adequate manner.
+The assumptions pertain to both the bicycle-cyclist system and the design of the track.

-Our assumptions limit the model to individual time trials; we do not include drafting effects, which arise in team pursuits.
-Furthermore, our model does not account for the initial acceleration; we assume the cyclist to be already in a launched effort, which renders the model adequate for longer events, such as a 4000-metre pursuit or, in particular, the Hour Record.
+For the former, we assume the cyclist to be already in a launched effort, which renders the model adequate for longer events, such as a 4000-metre pursuit or, in particular, the Hour Record.
+Limiting our attention to a steady ride, we view its motion as tantamount to a constant centre-of-mass speed.
+To consider the effect of leaning, we distinguish between the centre-of-mass and wheel speeds to decompose the forces that act on various parts of the bicycle-cyclist system throughout a given lap.
+We determine the lean angles by assuming the system is in instantaneous rotational equilibrium about the line of contact with the tires on the ground, which is tantamount to net zero torque, about the axis parallel to the instantaneous velocity through the centre of mass.

-Geometrically, we consider a velodrome with its straights, circular arcs and connecting transition curves, whose inclusion\,---\,as indicated by \citet{FitzgeraldEtAl}\,---\,has been commonly neglected in previous studies.
+For the latter, geometrically, we consider a velodrome with its straights, circular arcs and connecting transition curves, whose inclusion\,---\,as indicated by \citet{FitzgeraldEtAl2021}\,---\,has been commonly neglected in previous studies.
 While this inclusion presents a mathematical challenge, it increases the empirical adequacy of the model.
+However, we consider that the geometric features of the black line, which is an offset curve at a fixed distance from the inner edge of the track, are adequately represented by a curve confined to the horizontal plane.
+In addition, we assume an idealized wheel path such that its trajectory coincides with the black line.
+We focus our attention on phenomenological quantities that affect the bicycle-cyclist system, with an emphasis on the required power.

+Various power models and velodrome geometries have been presented in other studies.
+Almost a quarter-of-a-century ago, \citet{MartinEtAl1998} formulate and examine a road-cycling model.
+Proceeding with velodrome models, \citet{UnderwoodJermy2010,UnderwoodJermy2014} formulate and examine a model for individual pursuits that includes leaning on the bends, but only uses straights and bends without transition curves. \citet{LukesEtAl2012} model the power of a cyclist on a velodrome, including the tire scrubbing effects. \citet{FittonSymons2018} present a model that includes slip and steering angles and variable black-line altitude, and use velodrome models based on theodolite measurements. \citet{Stanoev2023} models a velodrome as a ruled surface and provides technical considerations of its design.

+Recently, \citet{FitzgeraldEtAl2021} quantify the effects of transition curves on a power model consistent with \citet{LukesEtAl2012} and \citet{MartinEtAl1998}.
+They consider two types of transition curves, namely, a twice-differentiable linear increase in curvature, which is the Euler spiral, and a sinusoid, which exhibits a continuous derivative of curvature.
+The effects of these curves are estimated using least squares optimization of black-line measurements obtained with theodolite measurements.